-Here, we’ll explain more about diastolic blood pressure and why it matters.
-We’ll look at what causes high diastolic blood pressure and what you can do to lower your reading safely.
+In this short article we’ll explain more about diastolic blood pressure and why it matters.
+We’ll also take a look at what causes high diastolic blood pressure and what you can do to lower your reading safely.

 Systolic vs. Diastolic Blood Pressure

-The first number in your reading, systolic, gets far more mentions.
-The more common type of hypertension involves a high systolic BP and a normal diastolic BP.
-But it’s important to keep a close eye on diastolic blood pressure too, especially if your number is creeping up toward or exceeding 90 mm/Hg.
+The first number in your reading, the systolic pressure, usually receives much more attention than the diastolic pressure, which is likely because a fairly common type of hypertension involves a high systolic BP and a normal diastolic BP.
+However, it’s important to keep a close eye on diastolic blood pressure too, especially if your number is creeping towards, or exceeding, 90 mm/Hg.

 What is diastolic blood pressure?

-It represents the pressure in the arteries when the heart is at rest between beats.
-During this time, the heart is filling with blood and receiving oxygen.
+As mentioned above,diastolic blood pressure is a measure of the pressure in the arteries when the heart is at rest, i.e. between beats.
+During this time, the heart is re-filling with oxygenated blood from the lungs (through the pulmonary artery).

-Even though an elevated systolic blood pressure is the most common type of hypertension, we now know that both numbers are important.
-Either an elevated systolic or diastolic blood pressure reading may be used to diagnose high blood pressure.
+While elevated systolic blood pressure is extremely common for hypertensive patients and historically received more attention, we now know that both numbers are important and your diastolic blood pressure can also be a useful indicator of general cardiovascular health.
+Either an elevated systolic or diastolic BP reading may be used to diagnose high blood pressure.

 Here’s how to understand your diastolic blood pressure number: